InternetOfHealthcare/greengrass-ehealth-workshop/README.md

 ![logo](/images/greengrass.png)
 # AWS Greengrass Workshop

-This workshop will guide you to use Greengrass running on Raspberry Pi that allows you to run Lambda functions locally.

 ## Introduction
 Greengrass is a software that allows you to extend AWS cloud capabilities to local devices, making it possible to collect data and securely communicate with local network and AWS Cloud.
 Fits very well for IoT solutions as gateway that need to communicate with Bluetooth, Zigbee or any other type of device communication.